Career Timeline of Lulu Sun: Major Achievements and Milestones

 Discover the career path of Lulu Sun, from the first major opportunity to industry-changing achievements.

 Lulu Sun is a professional tennis player from New Zealand.
-As of August 2024, she achieved a career-high singles ranking of world No. 41 by the WTA.
-Her highest doubles ranking is No. 190, which she reached in February 2025.
+As of September 2024, she holds a career-high WTA singles ranking of No. 39.
+In February 2025, she achieved her best doubles ranking of No. 190.

 In 2018, Lulu Sun represented Switzerland as a junior, finishing runner-up with Violet Apisah in the Australian Open girls' doubles.
-She also played under the New Zealand flag at junior Wimbledon that year, losing in the second round in singles and the first round in doubles.
+She also played under the New Zealand flag at junior Wimbledon, losing in the second round in singles and the first round in doubles.

 2020: College Tennis Season Begins

-In 2020, Lulu Sun started playing college tennis for the Texas Longhorns.
+In 2020, Lulu Sun began playing college tennis for the Texas Longhorns.

 2021: NCAA Tournament Win

 In 2021, Lulu Sun won the championship-clinching match for the Texas Longhorns to beat Pepperdine 4–3 in the final of the NCAA tournament.
-Sun and Kylie Collins reached the final of the NCAA doubles tournament.
+She also partnered with Kylie Collins, reaching the final of the NCAA doubles tournament.

 May 2022: First ITF Title and WTA Tour Debut

-In May 2022, Lulu Sun won her first big ITF title at the Saint-Gaudens Open, partnering with Fernanda Contreras in doubles.
-She made her WTA Tour main-draw debut at the Morocco Open two days later, where she received a wildcard into the singles draw.
+In May 2022, Lulu Sun won her first big ITF title at the Saint-Gaudens Open in doubles, partnering with Fernanda Contreras.
+Shortly after, she made her WTA Tour main-draw debut at the Morocco Open, but lost in the first round.

 On June 17, 2024, Lulu Sun reached the top 125 in tennis rankings.

-In August 2024, Lulu Sun achieved a career-high singles ranking of world No. 41 by the WTA.
+In September 2024, Lulu Sun achieved her career-high singles ranking of No. 39 by the WTA.

-In 2024, Lulu Sun qualified for the Wimbledon Championships, upsetting Zheng Qinwen in the first round.
+In 2024, Lulu Sun debuted at the Wimbledon Championships, upsetting Zheng Qinwen in the first round.
 She reached the quarterfinals, becoming the first New Zealand woman to reach that stage at Wimbledon in the Open Era.
-She also represented New Zealand at the 2024 Olympics in singles and doubles.
+She also represented New Zealand at the 2024 Olympics.

 In February 2025, Lulu Sun reached her best doubles ranking of No. 190.

-In 2025, Lulu Sun secured her first win of the year at the Abu Dhabi Open, overcoming Caroline Garcia.
-She lost to Leylah Fernandez in the second round.
+In 2025, Lulu Sun secured her first win of the season at the Abu Dhabi Open, overcoming Caroline Garcia, after suffering opening round defeats in her first four tournaments.